-If you’re requesting your first withdrawal, download the Westpac KiwiSaver Initial Retirement Withdrawal form.
+If you’re requesting your first withdrawal after reaching Qualifying Age, download the Westpac KiwiSaver Initial Retirement Withdrawal form.

-Once you’ve made your first retirement withdrawal, you can make further withdrawals using the Westpac KiwiSaver Scheme Subsequent Retirement Withdrawal Form.
+Once you’ve made your first retirement withdrawal, or if you first joined KiwiSaver when you were over 65, you can make withdrawals using the Westpac KiwiSaver Scheme Withdrawal Form.

 Withdrawing your Australian-sourced Funds

-If you’ve transferred your Australian-sourced Funds to the Westpac KiwiSaver Scheme and are eligible to withdraw these funds, you’ll need to complete a separate form.
+If you’ve transferred your Australian-sourced Funds to the Westpac KiwiSaver Scheme and are eligible to withdraw these funds before you reach Qualifying Age, you’ll need to complete a separate form.
 This is the Westpac KiwiSaver Scheme Retirement Withdrawal for Australian-sourced Funds Form.

 These funds are subject to some different rules to the rest of your KiwiSaver savings.
 Here are the key things you should be aware of: